Champion! Magazine – Hellboy Family Tree

 It’s an extremely basic portfolio site offering a simple lightbox gallery for his various series of paintings.

-Through my work at Glyph I recently drew a series of illustrations of children’s toys in a bright and child-like style for Red Pepper Marketing.
+Through my work at Glyph I drew a series of illustrations of children’s toys in a bright and child-like style for Red Pepper Marketing.
 Each toy represented a different service that they offer.
 I went for an especially simplistic style to give them a sense of friendly lightheartedness.

 After posting them on my Flickr account they were noticed and some of them subsequently purchased by a design studio in London for use on a major UK music body’s website.